Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

 \subsubsection{Factor Analysis}

+Factor Analysis \cite{bartholomew2011latent} is a probabilistic modelling approach that assumes the observed variables are generated from a smaller set of latent factors plus noise, thereby explicitly decomposing variance into shared and unique components.
+This makes FA particularly suitable for uncovering hidden structures or constructs in the dataset, such as economic indicators.

 Factor Analysis is a linear statistical approach used to capture and explain the variability among observed variables by grouping them into underlying, unobserved variables known as factors.
 This technique simplifies the observed variables into fewer latent factors, highlighting relationships and reducing dimensionality\cite{Engelhardt2013}.
 The purpose of factor rotation is to increase the overall interpretability by converting components into uncorrelated factors.
-Although there are other approaches, we implement Factor Analysis using varimax rotation, The co-variation in the observed variables is due to the presence of one or more latent variables (factors) that exert causal inference on observed variables, and we wish to infer them.
+Although there are other approaches, we implement Factor Analysis using varimax rotation to identify latent structures within each sub-index.
+The co-variation in the observed variables is due to the presence of one or more latent variables (factors) that exert causal inference on observed variables.

-Factor Analysis has been used on several instances to create an index, Pervaiz et al. \cite{Factor_Analysis_1} illustrated the application of factor analysis in constructing a Social Exclusion Index in Pakistan, utilising a multidimensional deprivation score derived from several indicators related to living standards and education.
+Factor Analysis has been used on several instances to create an index.
+Pervaiz et al. \cite{Factor_Analysis_1} illustrated the application of factor analysis in constructing a Social Exclusion Index in Pakistan, utilising a multidimensional deprivation score derived from several indicators related to living standards and education.
 Luzzi et al. \cite{Factor_Analysis_2} highlighted the importance of Factor Analysis in constructing poverty indicators, showing that it can uncover insights into multidimensional poverty by merging multiple underlying variables into common factors that represent key dimensions of poverty.
-Similarly, Alkire and Santos \cite{Factor_Analysis_3} developed the Multidimensional Poverty Index using a dual-cutoff approach combined with factor analysis to recognise and assess poverty across various dimensions.
+Alkire and Santos \cite{Factor_Analysis_3} developed the Multidimensional Poverty Index using a dual-cutoff approach to recognise and assess poverty across various dimensions.
 We need to first perform an adequacy test to check if we can find the factors in our dataset before we run Factor Analysis.
 We implemented the Kaiser-Meyer-Olkin (KMO) test, which measures the suitability of data for factor analysis.
-KMO estimates the proportion of variance among all the observed variables.
+KMO estimates the proportion of variance among all the observed variables and measure confirmed sampling adequacy.
 KMO values range between 0 and 1, where a value of less than 0.5 is considered inadequate \cite{FA}.